josura/Error-classification-ISD/README.md

 ## IMPLEMENTED
 > - Classification framework for errors and mutations based on code passed on input
+> - receiving and sending streaming data from kafka, to kafka(to revise after Client and REST API backend is done)

 ## TODOs
 > - Classification of stream data